 As I spent a fortune on pregnancy tests with Violet, this time I bought some cheapies on Amazon, so the next morning I thought I’d try one.
 I was 4 days past the five-day transfer (which is like being 9DPO).
 It was negative.
 I was so sad, with Violet I’d got a faint line at this point so I really felt disheartened and I went for a walk along the beach with Violet feeling like everything had gone wrong.
 On my way home I decided to buy the same brand of pregnancy test as I used with Violet the first time (Lloyds Pharmacy) and I rushed home to try it (even though I was convinced it hadn’t worked by now!).
 It was positive!!!
 There was a faint line, just like with Violet.
 I remember not being able to breathe through the happy tears, I couldn’t believe it.
 The journey had begun… again!

 Amazingly I’ve had very little symptoms with this pregnancy.
 With Violet I felt horrifically nauseous between 10am-12pm and that daily rough patch was a firm reminder things were ticking along nicely – but this time things have been so different.
-I’ve had little to no morning sickness at all.
+Every pregnancy is unique and in these initial stages of pregnancy I’ve had little to no morning sickness at all.
 I’ve had a few waves but they’ve been completely random and would strike for an hour or so then pass.
 I’ve certainly had more food aversions this time – at one point I couldn’t stomach eating anything but Crunchy Nut Cornflakes and was having 3 bowls a day with very little in between, which is not like me!
 The midwife actually told me I’d lost weight at my last check, but reassured me as long as I’m eating SOMETHING (even cereal) and taking my vitamins then everything will be okay.

 The tiredness has been my one main symptom.
 I’ve been EXHAUSTED with a capital E. I go to bed at 8pm every night now and the hardest part has been getting up for night-feeds with Violet which V has mainly taken over during this time, although the exhaustion is fading a bit now.
 I’d forgotten that pregnancy sleep is deeper than you ever sleep normally, it’s like being completely unconscious so being woken suddenly in the night made me feel instantly sick and so dizzy.